usr25/Sudoku/README.md

-# Sudoku
+# Fast Sudoku Solver
 Sudoku solving algorithm implemented in different languages to observe the differences among them and, specially, the performance.

 O(_n_^_m_) algorithm, where _n_ is the number of empty tiles and _m_ the possible values (In this case, [1, 9] O(n^9)).
 Sudokus are an NP-Complete problem.

 ### Use
 _Requires go, rustc, gcc, python2/3, Cython and ghc.
-Other compilers may yield different results_
+Other compilers may yield different results._

 There are compiled files in /Linux. `go run` has an overhead due to the compilation, use `go build` to generate the binary